nixworks/public/news/2016/04/26/README.md

 ##### Shi'ites
 ### [Tens of thousands of people, mostly Shi'ites, take to the streets of Baghdad, Iraq in a protest calling for Parliament to vote on a cabinet reshuffle.
 The protest was called for by powerful Shi'te Muslim critic Muqtada al-Sadr.
 The proposed cabinet reshuffle is aimed at fighting corruption in the midst of divisions between lawmakers that have hampered the work of the government. ](/news/2016/04/26/tens-of-thousands-of-people-mostly-shi-ites-take-to-the-streets-of-baghdad-iraq-in-a-protest-calling-for-parliament-to-vote-on-a-cabinet.md)
-_Context: Iraq, Baghdad, Iraqi Parliament, Muqtada al-Sadr, Shi'ites_
+_Context: Iraq, Muqtada al-Sadr, Iraqi Parliament, Shi'ites, Baghdad_

 ##### South Sudanese Civil War
 ### [Rebel leader Riek Machar arrives in the capital Juba and is immediately sworn is as Vice President upon arrival.
 It is hoped that this appointment will put an end to the civil war that has plagued the country since late 2013. ](/news/2016/04/26/rebel-leader-riek-machar-arrives-in-the-capital-juba-and-is-immediately-sworn-is-as-vice-president-upon-arrival-it-is-hoped-that-this-appoi.md)
-_Context: South Sudanese Civil War, Juba, Riek Machar, Vice-President_
+_Context: Riek Machar, Juba, South Sudanese Civil War, Vice-President_

 ##### European migrant crisis
 ### [Clashes break out between migrants and riot police at the Moria camp on the Greek island of Lesbos after a policeman reportedly hit a minor.
 The violence occurred as a Greek migration minister was visiting the center.
 Several refugees-migrants are reported injured. ](/news/2016/04/26/clashes-break-out-between-migrants-and-riot-police-at-the-ma2ria-camp-on-the-greek-island-of-lesbos-after-a-policeman-reportedly-hit-a-minor.md)